alex17-sys/stdlib-sniper/docs/data_structures/trees/tree_dict.md

+---
+title: Tree with Nested Dictionaries
+description: Zero-dependency Python snippets for representing and manipulating trees using nested dictionaries.
+keywords: add, child, data-structures, dict, nested, node, preorder, remove, traverse, tree
+---

 # Tree with Nested Dictionaries

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for representing and manipulating trees using nested dictionaries.

 4 snippets available in this sub-category.